STE-QUEST -- Space Time Explorer and QUantum Equivalence principle Space Test: The 2022 medium-class mission concept: Scientific instrument

 Extensive work has taken place to begin the initial developments of the electronics hardware.
 Whilst use of ground-based electronics systems has been used across the consortium to develop the functional requirements for STE-QUEST --- these are typically unsuitable to take through to high-reliability flight operation in the space environment.

 A number of previous programmes have therefore sought to re-build these functional capabilities using designs and component choices that have been designed with the space environment in mind.
-The most notable have been MCLAREN \cite{MACLAREN2017} which produced a wide-ranging preliminary system design for an atom interferometer alongside prototypes of laser drive, spectroscopy-lock, offset-lock, RF generation and magnetic coil drive circuitry.
-This project also focussed on the development on synchronisation and timing distribution to achieve ~10\,ns accuracy of events between subsystems.
+The most notable have been MCLAREN~\cite{MACLAREN2017} which produced a wide-ranging preliminary system design for an atom interferometer alongside prototypes of laser drive, spectroscopy-lock, offset-lock, RF generation and magnetic coil drive circuitry.
+This project also focused on the development on synchronization and timing distribution to achieve ~10\,ns accuracy of events between subsystems.

-This has been further developed by CASPA Accelerometer \cite{Ferreras2022} and GSTP High Stability Laser which initially developed and characterised an integrated laser drive and temperature stabilisation circuitry, and further developed autonomous spectroscopy and offset-lock capability into an integrated module.
+This has been further developed by CASPA Accelerometer~\cite{Ferreras2022} and GSTP High Stability Laser which initially developed and characterized an integrated laser drive and temperature stabilization circuitry, and further developed autonomous spectroscopy and offset-lock capability into an integrated module.

 Whilst less focus has been placed on prior development of the DMU or payload support hardware it is envisaged these present a lower-level of technical risk, and typically rely on processors or hardware that are not uncommon in the flight environment.